 How much protein do you need?

-As I update this episodes show notes (in Aug of 2021) I am including here the need to set your protein intake based on your ideal bodyweight in pounds in grams of protein.
+As I update this episodes show notes (in Aug and October of 2021) I am including here the need to set your protein intake based on your ideal bodyweight in pounds in grams of protein.
 That’s to maintain body weight.
 If you’re trying to lose weight, you want to bump that number up by 15-20% in order to maintain muscle in a caloric deficit.